VictorRodriguez/FMV_tutorial/fmv.md

 Intel AVX2, Intel; SSE and even Atom platforms.
-This capability  increases the range of platforms where our application can run without illegal instructions errors as well as exploit the hardware capabilities of the platform where our code is executed.</p>
+This capability  increases the range of platforms where our application can run without illegal instructions errors as well as exploit the hardware capabilities of the a platform where our code is executed.</p>

 <p>Normally before GCC6, telling the compiler to use Intel AVX2 instructions
 would limit our binary to Haswell and newer processors.
 With FMV, the compiler